« View All Saints & Feast Days

 Patron of Fishermen

-Why does the Church celebrate Saint Andrew the Apostle?
+Why does the Church celebrate St. Andrew the Apostle?

 St. Andrew the Apostle was one of the Twelve Apostles called by Our Lord.
-The Church celebrates him as one of the close collaborators of Our Lord in His redemptive mission and as a foundation stone of the Church which will carry on this mission until the end of the world (Mt.
-28:16-20; Rev. 21:14).
-Andrew is best known for being a fisherman, the brother of St. Peter, and for his martyrdom on an X-shaped cross.
-The Church celebrates his feast on November 30th.
+The Church celebrates him as one of the close collaborators of Our Lord in His redemptive mission and as a foundation stone of the Church which will carry on this mission until the end of the world (Matthew 28:16-20; Rev. 21:14).
+Andrew is best known for being a fisherman and the brother of St. Peter – and for his martyrdom on an X-shaped cross.
+The Church celebrates his feast on November 30.

 “He was truly a man of faith and hope. … Thus, Andrew enjoyed precious moments of intimacy with Jesus.”